CyberGrandChallenge/Event-FAQ/event_faq.md

 The Cyber Grand Challenge will communicate with teams via this FAQ during the challenge events.
 The content will be copied into the master CGC FAQ post-event.

+# CGC CFE Sparring Partner

+Q1: Does Sparring Partner support all fake opponents?

+A1: Yes, as of May 9, 2016.

 # CGC Final Event Trials

 Q14: During CFE Trials, did the CFE TI API always correctly enforce a floor on reported performance values?